-Natural Springs in Arid Landscapes
+Springs and Seeps in Arid Landscapes

-For the last two years, armed with paper maps, a rented GPS, a cell phone with intermittent service, I’ve driven through vast landscapes searching for these tiny features.
-I compose portraits of the character and environmental narrative of each spring—from lush to bone dry.
-In desolate lands water takes on a spiritual aspect, it embodies the persistence and the precariousness of life.
-Since springs have been a focus of activity for thousands of years, protecting them may serve a function beyond what we imagine.
-These images reveal the potential of the unseen as places with purpose.
+For the last two years, armed with paper maps, a rented GPS, and a cell phone with unreliable service, I have searched for what Stevens calls “the canary’s canary.”
+I am creating portraits of the character and environmental narratives of each spring, whether it be lush or bone dry.
+In desolate lands, water takes on a spiritual aspect.
+As I discovered during my first experience with springs, water emerging from the earth is a gift.
+Given that springs have been a focus of activity for thousands of years, protecting them may serve a function beyond what we imagine.
+This preservation may ultimately reveal the purposefulness and potential of the unseen.